Trangth97/EOfactory-User-Guide/docs/source/imagery/toolbar-for-analysis.rst

 .. image:: ../img/prepare_mosaic/create_prepare_mosaic_3.png
     :align: center

-Minimum Squared Difference: A cutline is determined in each overlapped area between two adjacent images, with minimum square difference of gray values at the same locations of the region.
+- **Minimum Squared Difference**: A cutline is determined in each overlapped area between two adjacent images, with minimum square difference of gray values at the same locations of the region.

-Minimum Difference: A cutline is determined in each overlapped area between two adjacent images, with minimum difference of gray values at the same locations of the region.
+- **Minimum Difference**: A cutline is determined in each overlapped area between two adjacent images, with minimum difference of gray values at the same locations of the region.

-Edge: Provides better output in urban-area mosaicking, or in images containing many linear features.
+- **Edge**: Provides better output in urban-area mosaicking, or in images containing many linear features.
 The objective is to avoid placing cutlines across linear features.

-Maximum Data: Places cutlines on the boundary of the real image pixels, meaning that NoData pixels will be ignored when the image boundary is determined.
+- **Maximum Data**: Places cutlines on the boundary of the real image pixels, meaning that NoData pixels will be ignored when the image boundary is determined.

 **Note**: Avoid placing cutlines on any of the following: